freedomsha/taskcoach/taskcoach/doc/proto.rst

    * Task Coach ID of the effort: string
    * Subject: string
-   * Start date: date and time
+   * Start Date: Date and time
-   * End date: date and time, may be NULL.
+   * End Date: Date and time, may be NULL.

 The desktop answers with a string that may be safely discarded.